-On Saturday Dec.
-13, ring in Christmas at Walt Disney Concert Hall with a Festival of Carols sung by the Los Angeles Master Chorale, one of the world’s greatest choirs.
-Sprinkled with new arrangements and traditional songs of the season, the program includes favorites such as “The Christmas Song,” “White Christmas,” “Silent Night” and sing-alongs like “Jingle Bells” and “Santa Claus is Coming to Town.”
-Experience pure holiday magic with 115 singers, piano and organ.
-The two-hour program begins at 2 p.m.
+Ring in the holiday season at Walt Disney Concert Hall with the Festival of Carols, taking place on two consecutive Saturdays, Dec.
+5 and Dec.
+12. Sung by the Los Angeles Master Chorale, one of the world’s greatest choirs, the two-hour program is sprinkled with new arrangements and traditional songs of the season, including favorites such as “Joy to the World!,” “O Holy Night,” “Silent Night,” “The Christmas Song” and “Hark the Herald Angels Sing.”
+Experience pure holiday magic with 110 singers, piano and organ.
+Both performances of the Festival of Carols begin at 2 p.m.
+Come early and hear the lobbies filled with carols played by a professional brass quintet.
 After the concert, ticket holders can visit with Santa in BP Hall.

-Children of all ages will lift their voices together for the Holiday Sing-Along at Walt Disney Concert Hall.
-Accompanied by the massive pipe organ, a choir and a jazz combo, you’ll sing songs of the season like “The 12 Days of Christmas,” “Jingle Bells,” “Rudolph, the Red-Nosed Reindeer” and many others.
-The sing-along is hosted by David Prather (dubbed “The Master of Merry” by the Los Angeles Times) and features the 100-voice Angeles Chorale, conducted by John Sutton.
+On Saturday, Dec.
+19 children of all ages will lift their voices together for the Holiday Sing-Along at Walt Disney Concert Hall.
+Guests will sing songs of the season accompanied by the massive pipe organ, a choir and a jazz combo.
+The Holiday Sing-Along is hosted by David Prather (dubbed “The Master of Merry” by the Los Angeles Times) and features special guest Melissa Peterman and the 100-voice Angeles Chorale conducted by John Sutton.
 Lyric sheets are provided for everyone.
-Two performances on Saturday, Dec.
-20, at 11:30 a.m. and 2:30 p.m.
+There are two performances of the Holiday Sing-Along, at 11:30 a.m. and 2:30 p.m.